lj020326/ansible-datacenter/docs/git-lfs-pros-cons.md

 The adoption or removal of Git LFS in a repository is an irreversible decision that requires rewriting history and losing your original commit SHAs.

+Since the LFS pointer is part of the Merkle tree that a Git commit derives from, you can't add or remove LFS from a repo without rewriting existing Git commit SHAs.
 In some contexts, rewriting history is tolerable.
 In many others, it is an extremely expensive proposition.
-My experience maintaining version control in professional contexts aligns with the opinion that rewriting history is expensive and should only be considered a measure of last resort.
-Maybe if tools made it easier to rewrite history without the negative consequences (e.g. GitHub would redirect references to old SHA1 in URLs and API calls) I would change my opinion here.
-Until that day, the drawbacks of losing history are just too high to stomach for many.

-The reason adoption or removal of LFS is irreversible is due to the way Git LFS works.
-What LFS does is change the blob content that a Git commit/tree references.
-Instead of the content itself, it stores a pointer to the content.
-At checkout and commit time, LFS blobs/records are treated specially via a mechanism in Git that allows content to be rewritten as it moves between Git's core storage and its materialized representation.
-(The same filtering mechanism is responsible for normalizing line endings in text files.
-Although that feature is built into the core Git product and doesn't work exactly the same way.
-But the principles are the same.)

-Since the LFS pointer is part of the Merkle tree that a Git commit derives from, you can't add or remove LFS from a repo without rewriting existing Git commit SHAs.

 I want to explicitly call out that even if a rewrite is acceptable in the short term, things may change in the future.
-If you adopt LFS today, you are committing to a) running an LFS server forever b) incurring a history rewrite in the future in order to remove LFS from your repo, or c) ceasing to provide an LFS server and locking out people from using older Git commits.
-I don't think any of these are great options: I would prefer if there were a way to offboard from LFS in the future with minimal disruption.
-This is theoretically possible, but it requires the Git core product to recognize LFS blobs/records natively.
-There's no guarantee this will happen.
-So adoption of Git LFS is a one way door that can't be easily reversed.
+If you adopt LFS today, you are committing to

+a) running an LFS server forever
+b) incurring a history rewrite in the future in order to remove LFS from your repo, or
+c) ceasing to provide an LFS server and locking out people from using older Git commits.

+These are not great options.

 ### LFS is More Complexity

 LFS is more complex for Git end users.

 Git users have to install, configure, and sometimes know about the existence of Git LFS.
-Version control should _just work_.
-Large file handling should _just work_.
-End-users shouldn't have to care that large files are handled slightly differently from small files.

-The usability of Git LFS is generally pretty good.
-However, there's an upper limit on that usability as long as LFS exists outside the core Git product.
-And LFS will likely never be integrated into the core Git product because the Git maintainers know that LFS is only a stop gap solution.
-They would rather solve large files storage _correctly_ than ~forever carry the legacy baggage of having to support LFS in the core product.

 LFS is more complexity for Git server operators as well.
 Instead of a self-contained Git repository and server to support, you now have to support a likely separate HTTP server to facilitate LFS access.
-This isn't the hardest thing in the world, especially since we're talking about key-value blob storage, which is arguably a solved problem.
-But it's another piece of infrastructure to support and secure and it increases the surface area of complexity instead of minimizing it.
-As a server operator, I would much prefer if the large file storage were integrated into the core Git product and I simply needed to provide some settings for it to _just work_.

 ## Conclusion

-This post summarized reasons to avoid Git LFS.
-Are there justifiable scenarios for using LFS?
-Absolutely!
-If you insist on using Git and insist on tracking many _large_ files in version control, you should definitely consider LFS.
-(Although, if you are a heavy user of large files in version control, I would consider Plastic SCM instead, as they seem to have the most mature solution for large files handling.)

-The main point of this post is to highlight some drawbacks with using Git LFS because Git LFS is most definitely not a magic bullet.
-If you can stomach the short and long term effects of Git LFS adoption, by all means, use Git LFS.
-But please make an informed decision either way.
+The main point of this post is to highlight some drawbacks with using Git LFS.

 ## References: